Understanding maternity and paternity leave for tradespeople

 - Continue to make pension contributions

-- Be able to take holiday before or after maternity/paternity leave to extend the period
+- Be able to take a holiday before or after maternity/paternity leave to extend the period

 Some employees can choose to work up to 10 paid days during their maternity leave.
 This increases to 20 days for shared parental leave.